oo2smh/notes/Base/dt-regex.md

 ```

 ## _CAPTURING GROUPS_
 > What's a capturing group(CG)?
-It's a group that is saved and can be referenced later on.
+It's a group that is saved and can be referenced later on and is created whenever you use the grouping context setter `( )`.
 By default, with any regex, it is saved to the CG0.
 For example, the regex `/willy/` will capture the 1st instance of 'willy' and slot that into CG0.
-You can also explicitly add capturing groups.
-Whenever you use the `()` metacharacter, you are creating a CG. `/(wi)(lly)/` has 3 capturing groups.
+You can also explicitly add capturing groups. `/(wi)(lly)/` has 3 capturing groups.
 Everything between `/ /` is CG0, the match `(wi)` is CG1 and `(lly)` is saved to CG2.
 You can reference these captured groups to find/replace using `$`. $1 refers to capturing group 1.
 You can also use capturing groups within the regex itself using `\`. `\0` refers to CG0 within the regex.
 When the CG is used within the regex, it is referred to as a `backreference`.

 <!--==================-->
 # 📗 References